lawnchairsociety/DevSmtp/README.md

 The terminal UI provides:

 - List view of all captured emails
-- Search and filter by sender, recipient, subject
 - View full email headers and body
 - Delete individual or all messages
 - Real-time updates as new emails arrive